metrumresearchgroup/pkgr/README.md

 pkgr plan # show what would happen if install is run pkgr install # install the packages specified in pkgr.config
 ```
 The actions are controlled by a configuration file that specifies the desired global state, namely,
 by defining the top level packages a user cares about, as well as specific configuration customizations.

-An example pkgr configuration file might look like:
+For example, a pkgr configuration file might look like:

 ```yaml
 Version: 1